csvenke/react-semantic-render/README.md

 Do you have an idea about a component you think belong here?
 [Tell us here!](https://github.com/csvenke/react-semantic-render/issues/new)

-## Documentation

-For full list of components and how they are used, go to our [documentation](https://csvenke.github.io/react-semantic-render/).

 ## Development

 ##### Install dependencies